PSousaDev/CleanArch/README.md

 Follow the steps below to configure and run the project:

 Ensure that Node.js and npm are installed on your system.
-Clone this repository: git clone https://github.com/PSousaDev/Desafio-Clock-In-It.
+Clone this repository: git clone https://github.com/PSousaDev/CleanArch.
-Navigate to the project directory: cd your-repository.
+Navigate to the project directory: cd CleanArch.
 Install the project dependencies: npm install.
 Start the server: npm run start:dev.
 The server will be running at http://localhost:3000.